-- (a) Such day shall not be considered as a holiday under this Article; provided, however, - (b) Leave granted shall be considered as time actually worked for the purpose of determining eligibility for overtime compensation. - (c) Employees who work the day after Thanksgiving shall receive: compensatory time off at straight-time rates on an hour-for-hour worked basis not to exceed nine (9) hours, and regular pay or overtime pay for hours worked, if applicable, as defined in the contract. - (d) Employees who have that day as a regularly scheduled day off and do not work shall receive up to nine (9) hours' of compensatory time off. - (e) The provisions of Sections 9 and 10(c) apply to the day after Thanksgiving.
+- (a) Such day shall not be considered as a holiday under this Article; provided, however, - (b) Leave granted shall be considered as time actually worked for the purpose of determining eligibility for overtime compensation. - (c) Employees who work the day after Thanksgiving shall receive: compensatory time off at straight-time rates on an hour-for-hour worked basis not to exceed nine (9) hours, and regular pay or overtime pay for hours worked, if applicable, as defined in the contract.
+Employees may request payment in cash at the applicable rate in lieu of compensatory time off.
+The Department may authorize such request.

+- (d) Employees who have that day as a regularly scheduled day off and do not work shall receive up to nine (9) hours' of compensatory time off. - (e) The provisions of Sections 9 and 10(c) apply to the day after Thanksgiving.